 One of the key selling points of the Hampton is that, like the Radisson Blu on the other side of the terminal, it is directly at the airport.
 You don’t need a shuttle bus.

 This being Stansted, of course, nothing is quite as simple as it seems.
-The good news is that it only took me seven minutes from the doors of my train to the hotel reception, and if I’d not taken pictures and knew immediately where to go it would have been five minutes.
+The good news is that it only took us five minutes from the doors of our Stansted Express train to the hotel reception.

-However, once I’d taken the lift to the terminal departures hall, I was required to walk outside – partly uncovered – and take a lift back down so I was level with the railways tracks.
-There is then a covered walkway, but one which is uncovered from the sides – it won’t protect you from rain if the wind is blowing it sideways.
+The downside is that you are required to walk outside – partly uncovered – and take a lift back down so you are level with the railways tracks.
+There is then a covered walkway, but one which is uncovered from the sides – it won’t protect you from rain if the wind is blowing sideways.
 Don’t expect a simple, level, fully covered stroll from the terminal to reception.

-You can get a feel for what I mean here – the hotel is on the far left of the picture and I am standing at the far left of the terminal:
+You can get a feel for what I mean here, from a picture I took in 2020 – the hotel is on the far left of the picture and I am standing at the far left of the terminal:

-The lobby area is very similar to one in Exeter, and in a good way.
+The lobby area is very similar to other UK Hampton hotels, and in a good way.
 There was this welcome sign:

 …. which partners with this motif outside the lifts:

 The ground area is neatly zoned.
-This is the far corner by some meeting rooms and is the best place to work quietly at a table:
+This is the far corner by some meeting rooms, to your right as you enter the lobby, and is the best place to work quietly:

 …. with a restaurant at the back: